Ingredients

 You want to choose a pot that will allow you to fill it halfway to two-thirds full of water while safely accommodating your lobsters without the water spilling over. - Boil the water and add salt.

 Bring the water to a rapid boil over medium-high heat.
 Add 2 tablespoons of kosher salt for each quart of water.
-If sea water is available skip the salt and use Triton’s gift. - Place the lobsters head first into the water.
+If seawater is available, skip the salt and use Triton’s gift. - Place the lobster’s head first into the water.

 Adding the lobsters to the boiling water will drop the temperature.
 Cover the pot immediately and bring it back to a boil. - Set up a timer appropriate for your lobster size (see chart in this post).

 As soon as the water is boiling, set your alarm.
-Don’t walk away from that pot but do get your butter melting. - Check to see if the Lobster is ready.
+Don’t walk away from that pot, but do get your butter melting. - Check to see if the Lobster is ready.

-If you’re in doubt of whether or not your lobster is done, there are a couple of things you can do.
+If you’re in doubt about whether or not your lobster is done, there are a couple of things you can do.
 First, the most reliable way is by checking the internal temperature.
 Use an instant read thermometer to make sure the lobster meat is between 135-140 degrees.
 Always stick it in the underside of the tail closest to the body.

 Notes